1. Where do I go to pick up my mailbox keys, and do I need to bring any information with me?

 - The Districts are governed by their governing documents and their Board of Directors.
 Resident elections are handled according to those documents.

 - The violation process is clearly identified within the governing documents.
-Many homeowners have extenuating circumstances and the GA does their best to work with the residents to resolve their violation issues.
+Many homeowners have extenuating circumstances and the GA does its best to work with the residents to resolve their violation issues.
 However, according to the GA attorney, due process must be given.